mlvandijk/git-cheatsheet/README.md

 **Note:** The original status on the remote will be **destroyed**.
 If anyone on the team has that branch locally, they'll need to delete it locally and checkout the branch again to get it in the same status as the remote.

+## interactive rebase
+`git rebase -i <commit hash>` to do an interactive rebase from the given commit hash.

+This will open a list of commits with their hashes.

+Replace `pick` (keep) with `squash` if you want to squash a commit into the previous commit in the list.

+Adter saving the list, update the commit messages as needed.

+Alternatively, tools like GitHub and GitLab offer the option to "squash on merge" when merging a feature branch.
+This will squash all commits in a branch into one commit on master.

 ### Vi cheat sheet:

 To insert (i.e. write/delete), press i